 Interested in growing your own vegetables and fruits at home?
-If an outdoor garden isn’t possible, or you want a year-round growing season, then hydroponics may be the answer.
+If an outdoor garden isn’t possible, or you want a year-round growing season, then hydroponics system may be the answer.
 Hydroponics is a way of growing plants that uses water and enriched nutrient solutions instead of using soil.
 However, there are numerous different systems and techniques out there, and you’ll need to make an informed decision about which is right for you.
-One option you’ll discover is called NFT, or the nutrient film technique.
-In this guide, we’ll explore NFT systems, their capabilities, benefits, and what crops you can grow with this type of system.
+One option you’ll discover is called Nutrient Film Technique or NFT, or the nutrient film technique.
+In this guide, we’ll explore Nutrient Film Technique systems, their capabilities, benefits, and what crops you can grow with this type of system.

 In hydroponics systems, soil is replaced with nutrient-rich water.
 Plants grow in this water just as well as in soil.
 However, there are different techniques of providing the plants you grow with the nutrients they need.
-NFT systems are similar to ebb and flow setups, but rather than relying on slow water movements, the pump keeps the nutrient solution continuously moving past plant roots.
+Nutrient Film Technique systems are similar to ebb and flow setups, but rather than relying on slow water movements, the pump keeps the nutrient solution continuously moving past plant roots.

-Unlike some other setups, NFT systems are active, which means they have moving parts.
+Unlike some other setups, Nutrient Film Technique systems are active, which means they have moving parts.
 These will suffer from wear and tear over time, eventually requiring replacement.

-While all hydroponics systems offer advantages over in-ground growing setups, NFT systems deliver a few unique benefits.
+While all hydroponics systems offer advantages over in-ground growing setups, Nutrient Film Technique (NFT) systems deliver a few unique benefits.
 These include:

 - Does not soak plant roots